Convergence of Policy Iteration for Entropy-Regularized Stochastic Control Problems: Introduction

 \section{Introduction}

-In stochastic control, policy improvement refers to updating a current policy (i.e., control strategy) to a new one that improves the performance.
-In practice, one may repeat this procedure indefinitely (which forms a {\it policy improvement algorithm} (PIA)), with the hope that the recursive improvement will eventually lead to an optimal policy.
+Policy improvement refers to updating a current policy (i.e., control strategy) to a new one that improves the performance.
+In practice, one may repeat this procedure indefinitely (which forms a {\it policy iteration algorithm} (PIA)), with the hope that the recursive improvement will eventually lead to an optimal policy.

 For standard stochastic control problems in a diffusion model, the PIA generally lives up to one's hope.
 By classical estimates of partial differential equations (PDEs), Puterman \cite{Puterman81} shows that the optimal value is recovered under the PIA, for a specific control problem with a compact domain of time and space.
 Jacka and Mijatovi\'{c} \cite{jacka2017policy} put forth a long list of general assumptions under which the PIA converges to an optimal control, and a few examples that fulfill the assumptions are provided.
 Relying on backward stochastic differential equations, Kerimkulov et al.\ \cite{kerimkulov2020exponential} establish the convergence of the PIA to an optimal control with an appropriate convergence rate, under the condition that only the drift coefficient of the state process is controlled.
-A modified PIA is proposed in Kerimkulov et al.\ \cite{kerimkulov2021modified} to deal with the case where the diffusion coefficient of the state process is also controlled, but this PIA is only known to converge to a locally optimal control.
-Overall, all the developments share one underlying idea: for the desired convergence of the PIA, one needs a uniform bound for the value functions generated by the PIA as well as their derivatives---that is, a uniform bound in a H\"{o}lder space is in demand.
+Overall, these developments share one underlying idea: for the desired convergence of the PIA, one needs a uniform bound for the value functions generated by the PIA as well as their derivatives---that is, a uniform bound in a H\"{o}lder space is in demand.
 Finding such a bound is made drastically more complicated by {\it entropy regularization}.

 Entropy regularization changes a standard stochastic control problem in two distinctive ways.
 At each time, it first randomizes the control action through a density function (or more generally, a probability measure) defined on the action space $U$; next, it adds the entropy of the density to the reward functional to be maximized.
 The ultimate goal is to find a density-valued stochastic process (also called a {\it relaxed control}) that maximizes the expected cumulative reward plus entropy.